 How do you define the right goals?
 Here are some suggestions to get you started:

 - Use your activation event as a "Became an Activated User" goal.
 This will allow you to test how various flows affect your product's activation rate.
-Not sure what we mean by activation?
-Check out our series of activation-focused blog posts.

 - Measuring feature usage/adoption through a goal can be a powerful way to optimize your flows and drive users to more deeply engage with your product.